noelvissers/nusynths-midictrl/README.md

 \* Optional (press rotary encoder to cancel)

-DAC (CV) outputs get updated before digital (gate) outputs, meaning pitch will be updated on the output before a gate or trigger signal.
+Analog (CV) outputs will be updated before digital (GATE) outputs, meaning pitch/velocity will be updated on the output before a gate or trigger signal.
 When mapping gate or trigger to a DAC output, make sure to be aware of this behaviour.

 ### Menu structure: